Cognitive science: History

 In the 1970s and early 1980s, as access to computers increased, artificial intelligence research expanded.
 Researchers such as Marvin Minsky would write computer programs in languages such as LISP to attempt to formally characterize the steps that human beings went through, for instance, in making decisions and solving problems, in the hope of better understanding human thought, and also in the hope of creating artificial minds.
 This approach is known as "symbolic AI".

 Eventually the limits of the symbolic AI research program became apparent.
 For instance, it seemed to be unrealistic to comprehensively list human knowledge in a form usable by a symbolic computer program.
 The late 80s and 90s saw the rise of neural networks and connectionism as a research paradigm.
 Under this point of view, often attributed to James McClelland and David Rumelhart, the mind could be characterized as a set of complex associations, represented as a layered network.
 Critics argue that there are some phenomena which are better captured by symbolic models, and that connectionist models are often so complex as to have little explanatory power.
 Recently symbolic and connectionist models have been combined, making it possible to take advantage of both forms of explanation.
 While both connectionism and symbolic approaches have proven useful for testing various hypotheses and exploring approaches to understanding aspects of cognition and lower level brain functions, neither are biologically realistic and therefore, both suffer from a lack of neuroscientific plausibility.
 Connectionism has proven useful for exploring computationally how cognition emerges in development and occurs in the human brain, and has provided alternatives to strictly domain-specific / domain general approaches.
 For example, scientists such as Jeff Elman, Liz Bates, and Annette Karmiloff-Smith have posited that networks in the brain emerge from the dynamic interaction between them and environmental input.

+Recent developments in quantum computation, including the ability to run quantum circuits on quantum computers such as IBM Quantum Platform, has accelerated work using elements from quantum mechanics in cognitive models.